From spin squeezing to fast state discrimination: Bloch sphere torsion and squeezing

 \subsection{Trace distance monotinicity}

 To understand the importance of torsion and related concepts in nonlinear qubit models, it is useful to clarify precisely how nonlinear evolution might benefit information processing.
 After all, single-qubit operations such as state preparation, unitary gates, and readout are routinely demonstrated with very high precision.
 Nonlinearity appears to offer no benefit for these operations \cite{MielnikJMP80}.
-Instead, consider how the entire state space--the Bloch ball---flows under some continuous evolution, such as that generated by the Gorini-Kossakowski-Sudarshan-Lindblad master equation \cite{GoriniJMP76,LindbladCMP76}.
-This geometric perspective focuses on the trajectories of a given state together with those nearby.
-Unitary gates rotate the Bloch ball rigidly around a fixed axis.
-We can say that unitary evolution on a pair of states $( \rho_{\rm a} , \rho_{\rm b} )$ is distance-preserving, where the distance $ \| \rho_{\rm a} - \rho_{\rm b} \|_1 $ is measured in trace norm.
-(For qubits with Bloch vectors $ {\vec r}_{{\rm a}, {\rm b}}$, we note that $ \| \rho_{\rm a} - \rho_{\rm b} \|_1 = {\rm tr} | \frac{ ( {\vec r}_{\rm a} - {\vec r}_{\rm b} )\cdot {\vec \sigma} }{2} | = |{\vec r}_{\rm a} - {\vec r}_{\rm b}| $).
-Dissipation and decoherence eventually map all states to a ground or mixed state.
-So nonunitary evolution is always contractive: quantum states (in the space of density matrices) move closer over time.
-But time evolution never moves a pair of states apart or decreases their overlap.
+Instead, consider how the entire state space (the Bloch ball) flows under some continuous evolution, such as that generated by the Gorini-Kossakowski-Sudarshan-Lindblad master equation \cite{GoriniJMP76,LindbladCMP76}.
+This global perspective focuses on the trajectories of a given state together with those nearby.